Free interactive D&D 5e SRD stat block

 How to run Mule

 A mule is the party's first ally and the one they will mourn the longest.
-CR 1/8, 11 HP, AC 10, walking speed 40, no listed actions.
-Mechanically it is a beast of burden with Strength 14 (Str save +4, presumably reflecting its build), and that's the entire stat block.
+CR 1/8, 11 HP, AC 10, walk speed 40.
+Beast of Burden means it counts as one size larger for carrying capacity.
+Hooves attack at +4 doing 1d4+2 bludgeoning.
 Run it as the wagon, the kit, the supply line, and occasionally as a piece of soft cover the rogue ducks behind during the bandit fight.

 The mule's job is logistics.
-Standard 5e carrying capacity puts a mule at roughly 420 lb. of hauled gear without strain, double that as a draft animal.
-That covers the wizard's library, the cleric's tent, the fighter's spare plate, and the rogue's collection of chalk, lockpicks, and unfortunate trophies.
-When the party makes a roll to do something physical with the mule (haul a log, pull a friend out of a pit, ford a river with the wagon), the +4 Str save is what you call for.
-Outside of combat, the mule is a permission slip: the party can carry the gear they actually want to carry without the petty bookkeeping of encumbrance.
+Standard carrying capacity puts a mule at roughly 420 pounds of hauled gear, and as a draft animal it can pull double that.
+That covers the wizard's library, the cleric's tent, the fighter's spare plate, and the rogue's collection of chalk, lockpicks, and trophies.
+When the party makes a roll to do something physical with the mule, the +4 Strength save is what you call for.
+Outside of combat, the mule is a permission slip: the party can carry the gear they actually want without the petty bookkeeping of encumbrance.

 In combat, the mule does not fight unless cornered.
 It panics.
-Use a Wisdom check from whoever holds the lead rope, DC scaling with the threat (DC 8 for a wolf at distance, DC 14 for a dragon overhead).
-On a failure, the mule bolts at 40 ft. in a straight line and the party loses the wagon for a scene.
-On a success, it stands and the party can plan around it.
-If something does close to melee, narrate a kick at +4 for 1d4+2 bludgeoning as an Improvised Attack and move on.
+Use a Wisdom check from whoever holds the lead rope, DC scaling with the threat.
+On a failure, the mule bolts at 40 feet straight ahead and the party loses the wagon for a scene.
+On a success, it stands.
+If something does close to melee range, narrate a kick for 1d4+2 bludgeoning and move on.
 The mule is not a fight.
 It is the reason the fight has stakes.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.